← All articles

 Common mistakes in B2B lead generation (and what to do instead)

-Wrong: “We need more traffic”
+Mistake: "We need more traffic"

-Wrong: Form that is either too long or too short
+Mistake: A form that is either too long or too short

-Wrong: No follow-up
+Mistake: No follow-up

-Wrong: Only measuring clicks
+Mistake: Only measuring clicks

 Summary: A system beats randomness

-Focus your offer and target audience
+Sharpen your offer and audience

-Create one landing page that converts
+Build one landing page that converts

 Offer a lead magnet that helps them make a decision

-Follow up quickly and structured
+Follow up quickly and in a structured way

 Next step (low threshold)